Best Prebuilt Gaming PCs Under $500: 4 Top Picks (2026)

 #1.
 HP Victus 15L Gaming Desktop PC

-The HP Victus 15L is the only mainstream-brand gaming desktop we found new under $500 with a dedicated GPU.
+The HP Victus 15L is one of the only mainstream-brand gaming desktops still sold new under $500 with a dedicated GPU.
 Specs:

 - CPU: AMD Ryzen 5 5600G (6 cores, 12 threads)